justinireland/node-pbwidget/README.md

 var options = {
     ip: // required
-    port: // Optional.
-Default is 1337
+    port: // Default is 1337 if not specified
 };

 pbWidgetServer = new PBWidget(options);